Required to include trustfence support.

 When the build process finishes, several secure artifacts appear in the deployment directory:

-• tf-a-ccmp25-dvk-optee-emmc_Signed.stm32: This is the signed ARM Trusted Firmware for booting from the eMMC.
+• tf-a-ccmp25-dvk-optee-emmc_Encrypted_Signed.stm32: This is the signed and encrypted ARM Trusted Firmware for booting from the eMMC.

-• fip-ccmp25-dvk-optee-emmc_Signed.bin: This is the signed FIP image with the U-Boot bootloader and Trusted Execution Environment (OP-TEE).
+• fip-ccmp25-dvk-optee-emmc_Encrypted_Signed.bin: This is the signed and encrypted FIP image with the U-Boot bootloader and Trusted Execution Environment (OP-TEE).

 • fitImage-ccmp25-dvk.bin: This is a signed FIT image that contains the following artifacts with signed hashes: